 “Sorry to wake you, but we’ve got your flight ready.
 You need to be at the airport by two o’clock.
-What did you find of Billy’s?"
-I looked at the phone.
+What did you find of Billy’s?”
+Sean looked at the phone.
 8 AM.
-I'd been asleep for almost twenty hours.
-My bladder confirmed it.
+He’d been asleep for twenty hours.
+His bladder confirmed it.

-“Hand on a minute there, Sally, let me get myself together."
-I put the phone down.
-An empty jug was on the floor near my makeshift bed.
-Two minutes later I picked up the phone again.
+“Hand on a minute there, Sally, let me get myself together,” said Sean, putting the phone down.
+An empty jug was on the floor near the makeshift bed.
+Two minutes later, he picked up the phone again.

-“I have his computer and cell here, but no way to use them, all his stuff is behind passwords.
+“I found his computer but can’t use it, all his stuff is behind passwords.
 They shouldn’t be too hard to crack.
 I’ve got his phone too, you’ll want to look at that.
 Did you recover my computer from the police?”

 “Your employer.
 She’s being notified.
-We’ll have her get in touch with your girlfriend.
-I think Molly will do what ever we tell her to."
-Sally was all business and no charm.
+We’ll have her get in touch with your girlfriend as well.
+I think Ms. Berenson will do whatever we tell her to,” she said.
+Today Sally was all business and no charm.
 Her bruskness made Sean feel a bit ill.
-“There wasn’t anything compromising on your laptop, was there?"
+“There wasn’t anything compromising on your laptop, was there, Sean?” she continued.

 “Nothing.
-He had a phone and computer here at the storage room.
-I've got some of his clothes.
+All he had here was a phone and computer and some clothes.
 There must be another place where kept his important stuff.
-I know for a fact that he had an ATM card, he must have had some ID and a passport."
-I didn’t mention the sock stuffed with hundred dollar bills.
+I know for a fact that he had an ATM card, and he must have had some other ID,” Sean didn’t mention the sock stuffed with cash.

-“It may have something to do with the Russians; they usually like to hold some form of ‘security’ from their contacts.
+“It may have something to do with the Russians; they like to hold some form of ‘security’ from their contacts.
 Once you’re on the plane back to D.C. none of this will matter.
-Don’t come to the embassy, there have already been reporters calling about the accident; we wouldn't want anything about the Senator’s son, no matter how unrelated, to hit the media.
-Flight 645 leaves at 4:50.
+Don’t come to the embassy, there have already been reporters snooping around, asking about the accident.
+We don’t want any information about the Senator’s son, no matter how tenuous, to hit the media.
+Flight 645 leaves at 16:50.
 You can get cleaned up at the pool.
 Get something to eat and a Flybus ticket, do have enough money for all that?”

-“Once you get to the airport, we’ll take care of the rest.
-Just remember, you are still Billy...
-Oh, and by the way, how did you make out with that woman?”
+“Once you get to the airport we’ll take care of the rest.
+Just remember, you are still Billy,” said Sally, “By the way, how did you make out with that woman?”